petershin/liferay-learn/docs/commerce/latest/en/inventory-management/using-the-inventory-management-system.md

 ## Adding Inventory for SKUs

-{bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+` If you've a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured for the SKU, inventory is tracked by that unit for the SKU.
+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+` If you have a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured for the SKU, inventory is tracked by that unit for the SKU.
 Otherwise, inventory is tracked at the SKU level.

 When creating an inventory entry, you must specify an SKU, warehouse, and quantity.
 Without an SKU, you cannot add inventory to a product.